Speaker Meetings

 7pm Prompt

-Andy Mckinnon and Bob Massey speak regularly to groups and meetings around the region: If you have any ideas for future meetings or would like a member of the group to speak at a function please contact us on alhgroupo@gmail.com
+ALHG chairman, Andy McKinnon, regularly speaks to groups and meetings around the region: If you have any ideas for future speaker meetings or would like a member of the group to speak at a function, please contact us on alhgroupo@gmail.com

 Barbara mckay